joelhawksley/identity/components/slides.md

 <% end %>
 ```

-^ What might it look like to test our view here?
+^ What might it look like to test the partial?

 ^ In each case, we're doing three things: assigning a class name, picking an icon, and setting a label.